Have you been in business for a while and you’re working your backside off, but you’re not making the money you deserve?

 1. Your Business Model.

-We’re covering your business model in this article (see part 2 for the operating model).
+We’re covering your business model in this article.

 2. Your Operating Model.